How we test camcorders

 Can you see what you need to on the screen or viewfinder?

 We check the built-in screen and any viewfinder to see if it gives a clear picture under normal lighting, and if it's too reflective to be used in bright sunlight when outdoors.
 We want to make sure that, whether you’re shooting in the bleak midwinter or the hottest day of summer, you’ll be able to see what you’re trying to film.

 Camcorders can double up for shooting stills, saving you from carrying two cameras where one will do.
 Recent models do a better job with stills, so we test their photographic capabilities in a range of lighting to tell you which ones take great stills and which ones struggle.

 Which? tests approximately 50 camcorders a year and puts each model through a series of meticulous tests.
 These are designed to be both rigorous and repeatable, so you can trust in the quality of your next camcorder.

-All the assessments described above contribute to a total test score, so that we can identify the best camcorders from the worst and compare the different models.
-We focus on video quality, sound quality, ease of use, battery life, viewfinder and monitor, still image quality and don’t take price into account.
+All the assessments described above contribute to a total test score, so that we can identify the best camcorders and compare the different models.
+We focus on video quality, sound quality, ease of use, battery life, the viewfinder and monitor, and still image quality, and don’t take price into account.
 The total score breaks down as follows: